CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 We will need to be able to write schedules to a local save and then be able to send it to other applications.
 We will need to research how to connect from this app to others without altering the formatting or data within the file.
 Furthermore, we must provide a concise, accurate representation of the students model schedule for printing/sharing.
 ### QA
-Attempt to export the schedule.
-Export needs to be in proper format (ie pdf, txt,...).
-If the exported file is properly formatted then passed, else (for example: cannot print the full schedule, schedule is cut in half,...) the test fails.
-For the share feature, make sure the link leads to the correct, full schedule.
-If the wrong schedule is sent or was sent with the wrong format, the test fails.
+Attempt to export the schedule with different formats.
+Success:
+Exports successfully with properly formatted formats and all information is exported.
+Fail: Incorrect information in export or improper formats.

 ## AB Day View
 ### Functionality
 This will be a visual representation of what the schedule will look like with the A/B Days at Allen.
 This will help students understand and customize their schedule.
 ### Design
 Like the Search Feature with filtering, we will have to filter all available classes based on the day.
 In order to do this, we can find